ibearye/multipart-uploader/README.md

 You should return an boolean value, true makes chunk to upload, false makes not.

-This is builtin `shouldUpload` function below, obviously, it do not support "resume from break-point", it pass every chunks to be uploaded:
+This is the builtin `shouldUpload` function below, obviously, it do not support "resume from break-point", it pass every chunks to be uploaded:

 ```javascript
 function() {